Summary

 Antonia Samur

-Senior Staff Associate IRead Full Bio arrow_right_altAntonia Samur is a senior staff associate I. Her role at the National Center for Disaster Preparedness at Columbia Climate School includes conducting research and managing...
+ConsultantProject LeadRead Full Bio arrow_right_altAntonia Samur is a consultant to the project.
+She was formerly a senior staff associate at the National Center for Disaster Preparedness at Columbia Climate School, where her work...

 -